 Shooting teams open an endowment, grow it and then apply for a cash grant each year to assist with team expenses.

 The Team Endowment Program gives a community the ability to financially support a competitive youth shooting sports program.
 Like other sports, shooting teams provide wonderful opportunities for students to make friends, develop confidence, and learn discipline and leadership skills.
 However, most schools and clubs provide little or no funding for youth shooting sports teams, so it is up to us to help.
-As the primary program of the MidwayUSA Foundation, Team Endowments provide financial support to high school and college level youth shooting sports teams across America.
-The shooting team (see our definition of ‘team’) does not have to be affiliated with a high school or college to create an endowment, but does have to be reputably organized and made up of primarily high school or college age youth.
+As the primary program of the MidwayUSA Foundation, Team Endowments provide financial support to high school and college-level youth shooting sports teams across America.
+The shooting team (see our definition of ‘team’) does not have to be affiliated with a high school or college to create an endowment but does have to be reputably organized and made up of primarily high school or college-age youth.
 We support all shooting disciplines including shotgun, smallbore and air rifle, pistol and air pistol, high power, and black powder.
 If you are not associated with a shooting team but are interested in starting one, Click Here.

 Teams grow their Team Endowment through fundraisers and donations.
 Thanks to generous donations from Larry and Brenda Potterfield, 100% of each donation goes to team endowment of a donor’s choice, the Foundation keeps nothing for operations.
 The team can then request a grant of 5% of their endowment balance once each year, in either June or December, to pay for team expenses.
 There are no Foundation fees associated with a MidwayUSA Foundation Team Endowment.